Discover installed software inventory, and SQL Server instances and databases

 Review and export the inventory

-In Application inventory, you can review the discovered apps, roles, and features.
+In Software inventory column, click the displayed count to review the discovered applications, roles, and features.

 To export the inventory, in Discovered Servers, click Export app inventory.

 The software inventory is exported and downloaded in Excel format.
 The Software Inventory sheet displays all the apps discovered across all the servers.

 Discover SQL Server instances and databases

 - Software inventory also identifies the SQL Server instances running in your VMware environment.

 - If you have not provided Windows authentication or SQL Server authentication credentials on the appliance configuration manager, then add the credentials so that the appliance can use them to connect to respective SQL Server instances.